Russian-Learner-Corpus/annotator/README.md

 # Annotator

 A tool for automatic annotation of Russian texts.
 Uses two versions of a text: original and corrected to extract and classify edits.
+Developed as a modification of [ERRANT](https://github.com/chrisjbryant/errant) for Russian texts.

 Using it can be as simple as